-Cash provided by financing activities for the three months ended March 31, 2016 was \$0.3 million and was comprised of proceeds from the issuance of common stock from the exercise of stock options.
+Cash provided by financing activities for the nine months ended September 30, 2016 was \$63.7 million and was comprised of \$33.7 million from the sale of common stock from the ATM sales agreement, \$26.4 million from the purchase of common stock by Takeda, and \$3.6 million of proceeds from the issuance of common stock from the exercise of stock options.

-Cash provided by financing activities for the three months ended March 31, 2015 was \$175.4 million and was comprised of proceeds from the issuance of common stock from our underwritten public offering and the exercise of stock options and warrants.
+Cash provided by financing activities for the nine months ended September 30, 2015 was \$466.7 million and was comprised of \$461.2 million from our underwritten public offerings and \$5.5 million of proceeds from the issuance of common stock from the exercise of stock options and warrants.